 How retail connects to the rest of the practice

-The retail work draws on Immersive Environments, Generative Visual Systems, Sensing and Spatial Response, and Responsive Light Works.
+The retail work draws on Immersive Environments, Generative Visual Systems, Sensing and Spatial Response, Responsive Light Works, and the Interactive Video Wall.
 Projection mapping is often one of the layers inside a flagship environment.
 TouchDesigner holds the integration logic across sensing, rendering, and control.